What Is an Escrow Balance, and How Is It Calculated?

 Deficiencies

 Loan servicers may require you to make additional monthly deposits if your escrow account is deficient.
-When the deficiency is less than a month’s escrow, your lender may do nothing, require you to repay the difference within 30 days, or ask you to cover the difference in two or more equal monthly installments.
-Deficiencies equal to or more than one month’s escrow payment may also require repaying the deficiency in two or more equal payments.[2]
+When the deficiency is less than one month’s escrow, your lender may do nothing, require you to repay the difference within 30 days, or ask you to cover the difference in two or more equal monthly installments.
+Deficiencies equal to or more than one month’s escrow payment may also require repaying the deficiency in two or more equal payments.

-How can you find your escrow account balance?
+How to find your escrow account balance

 Every year, after completing an escrow analysis, your mortgage servicer must provide you with an annual escrow account balance statement.
 The statement must include either the initial escrow account statement or the previous year’s projection, along with a detailed account history that shows any activity in the escrow account computation year and projected activity for the next year.